hclivess/videer/README.md

 ## Notice

-If you are not using a frameserver and are just trying to transcode video like a normal person, you must always run with the "use ffms2" checkbox enabled.
+If you are not using a frameserver and are just trying to transcode video with any feature that requires Avisynth+, and are running into issues, you should try with ffms2 enabled.

 ## Why